 Majestic Elk Draw Wildlife Watchers to Buffalo National River Country

-As the fog lifts in the Boxley Valley and the morning sun kisses the dew on the grass, elk move from the mottled shade at the edge of the forest into the open pasture to graze.
+As the fog lifts in Boxley Valley and the morning sun warms the dew on the grass, elk move from the mottled shade at the edge of the forest into the open pasture to graze.

-Before long, cars are stopped on the side of the road and their inhabitants stand at the fence row at the edge of the field, pulling out binoculars and cameras to view the majestic beasts.
-It's not uncommon for the number of wildlife viewers to equal the number of elk in any given herd in Boxley Valley along the Buffalo National River in the northern Ozarks of Arkansas.
+Before long, cars stop on the side of the road and their inhabitants stand at the edge of the field, pulling out binoculars, cameras and tripods to view and photograph the majestic beasts.

-Although elk are often thought of as western animals, the eastern elk was a native of Arkansas.
-But, it disappeared from the state's forests sometime around 1840 and is now considered extinct.
+Although elk are often thought of as a western animal, the eastern elk was a native of Arkansas.
+However, it disappeared from the state’s forest sometime around 1840 and is now considered extinct.

 The U.S. Forest Service introduced 11 Rocky Mountain elk in the Black Mountain Refuge of Franklin County in 1933.
 Although the herd did well for a number of years, it eventually disappeared likely due to illegal hunting, natural mortality and loss of suitable habitat.
 Between 1981 and 1985, 112 Rocky Mountain elk were again stocked.
 This time they were placed near the Buffalo National River in Newton County.

-The 112 elk have grown to about 450 elk.
+The 112 elk have grown to about 550 elk.
 The animals are referred to as the Hilary Jones Elk Herd, after former Game and Fish Commissioner Hilary Jones.
-Jones, along with local citizens of Newton County, was instrumental in establishing the elk herd.
-Cartwright said local citizens were very supportive of Jones' program and "that's one reason it's been very successful."
+Jones, along with local citizens of Newton County were instrumental in establishing the elk herd.

-Another success is the Ponca Elk Education Center, which is operated by the education division of the Arkansas Game and Fish Commission.
-Fifteen thousand people have visited it in its first two years of operation.
+The Ponca Elk Education Center is operated by the education division of the AGFC in Ponca and has about 6,500 to 7,000 visitors annually.
 This interpretive center, which has free admission, contains an exhibit room with full-body mounts of elk in natural settings as well as an Arkansas black bear.
 Hands-on displays include hides, skulls and other artifacts, a geology display, interactive computer quizzes, and a birding window.
 Groups are welcome to schedule use of the facility for customized programs.

-Visitors can shop for educational and fun souvenirs, books, videos, shirts, and even buy a hunting and fishing license at the center, which also has rustic log rockers and benches on its wrap-around deck overlooking Ponca Creek, picnic tables, and a covered pavilion.
-For more information, phone (870) 861-2432.
+Visitors can shop for educational and fun souvenirs, books, videos, shirts, and even buy a hunting and fishing license at the center, which also has rustic log rockers and benches on its wrap-around deck overlooking Pond Creek, picnic tables, and a covered pavilion.

 Another source of information is the Hilary Jones Wildlife Museum and Elk Information Center in Jasper.
 Learn more about elk and other wildlife through exhibits and video presentations.
-Exhibits include elk mounts, three freshwater fish aquariums, whitetail deer section, duck section, plus wildlife carvings and paintings.
-The center contains river maps, brochures on things to do in Newton County, wildlife information, and hunting and fishing licenses.
-The center is kid-friendly with its large aquariums, and touch table of furs, feathers and bones.
+Exhibits include elk mounts, three freshwater fish aquariums, and touch table of furs, feathers and bones.

-The gift shop offers hand-painted agate nightlights, carved wooden toys, wildlife prints, note cards, T-shirts, caps, jewelry made from elk antlers, coffee-cups and more.
+The gift shop offers hand-painted agar nightlights, carved wooden toys, wildlife prints, note cards, T-shirts, caps, jewelry made from elk antlers, coffee cups and more.
 Admission is free and the center is located on Scenic Byway 7 about a half mile north of Jasper and the Little Buffalo River.
-For more information, phone (870) 446-6180.####